- Tuvalu-based position

 Salary, terms and conditions

-Remuneration – The Educational Assessment Support Officer - Tuvalu is a Band 7 position in SPC’s 2021 salary scale, with a salary range of 3,331–4,091 SDR (special drawing rights) per month, which currently converts to approximately AUD 6,428–7,895.
-An offer of appointment for an initial contract will be made in the lower half of this range, with due consideration being given to experience and qualifications.
-Progression within the salary scale will be based on annual performance reviews.
+Remuneration – the Water Engineer is a band 10 position in SPC’s 2023 salary scale, with a starting salary range of 3,331–4,091 SDR (special drawing rights) per month, which currently converts to approximately AUD 6,428–7,895.
+An offer of appointment for an initial contract will normally be made in the lower half of this range, with due consideration being given to experience and qualifications.
+Progression within the salary scale is based on annual performance reviews.
 SPC salaries are not presently subject to income tax in Tuvalu.

 Benefits for international staff employees based in Tuvalu – SPC provides a housing allowance of AUD 1,400– 2,000.
 Establishment and repatriation grant, removal expenses, airfares, home leave travel, health and life and disability insurances and education allowances are available for eligible employees and their eligible dependents.
-Employees are entitled to 25 days of annual leave per annum and other types of leave, and access to SPC’s Provident Fund (contributing 8% of salary, to which SPC adds a matching contribution).
+Employees are entitled to 25 working days of annual leave per annum and other types of leave, and access to SPC’s Provident Fund (contributing 8 % of salary, to which SPC adds a matching contribution).

 Languages – SPC’s working languages are English and French.